OO-Group1/Java-Swift-Comparison/README.md

 * Swift does not require semicolons at the end of lines.
 * Swift has a "lazy" keyword, to denote objects that should be lazily instantiated
+* Swift has first class characters for unwrapping Optionals:

+  * `!`: used when certain the data will be there or to force it.
+  * `?`: used when uncertain the data will be there, continues in code if wrapped data is nill.

 ## Namespaces